Devarsh26/Devarsh26/README.md

 ## Hi there, I'm Devarsh 👋

 ### I'm a Student and Coder!
-- 📖 Pursuing Masters of Science in Information Management.
+- 📖 Pursuing Masters of Science in Information Management @ University of Washington, Seattle
 - 👷 Bachelors in Information Technology
-- 🌱 Learning how to learn 😂
+- 🌱 Learning how to constantly learn & grow
-- 🥅 2023 Goals: Work as per my maximum potential with consistency.
 - 🎮 I follow Football, F1, Cricket, and Tennis.

+- ⩤ Data Engineer / Data Analyst / Data Scientist
-- 🔍 Actively Looking for Summer 2024 Internships.
+- 🔍 Actively Looking for Full-time opportunies in United States.
 - 📧 devarshpatel2605@gmail.com

 ---